wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_coinjoin.md

 ---
-title: dash:coinjoin \[POST\] {disallowed}
+title: coinjoin  {disallowed} - Dash
-description: controls the CoinJoin process (previously named privatesend prior toDash Core 0.17.0).
+description: Example code for the coinjoin  {disallowed} json-rpc method. Сomplete guide on how to use coinjoin  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters